-The goal of the PlasmaPy Project is to foster the creation of an open source Python ecosystem for plasma research and education.
-The PlasmaPy package contains core functionality for this software ecosystem, while affiliated packages will contain more specialized functionality.
+The mission of the PlasmaPy Project is to foster the creation of an open source Python ecosystem for plasma research and education.

 Install PlasmaPy